Tennessee vs. Saint Louis Predictions & Picks - Women's NCAA Tournament First Round

 Tennessee Schedule Analysis

-- When the Lady Volunteers took down the LSU Lady Tigers (No. 9 in the AP's Top 25) on March 4 by a score of 69-67, it was their best victory of the season so far.
+- The Lady Volunteers' best win this season came against the LSU Lady Tigers, a squad ranked inside the AP's Top 25 (No. 9).
+The Lady Volunteers secured the 69-67 win at a neutral site on March 4.

-- The Lady Volunteers have five Quadrant 1 wins, tied for the 27th-most in Division I. But they also have 11 Quadrant 1 losses, tied for the 13th-most.
+- The Lady Volunteers have five Quadrant 1 wins, tied for the 27th-most in the country.
+But they also have 11 Quadrant 1 losses, tied for the 13th-most.

-- Tennessee has tied for the second-most Quadrant 2 wins in the country (nine).
+- Tennessee has nine wins against Quadrant 2 opponents, tied for the second-most in Division 1.

 Tennessee 2022-23 Best Wins